King of Prussia, PA Bankruptcy Lawyer

 Eliminating Debt

 The most common reason anyone files for bankruptcy is that they are facing overwhelming debt.
-A debtor can discharge, or eliminate, a significant amount of their debt by filing for bankruptcy.
+A debtor can discharge or eliminate a significant amount of their debt by filing for bankruptcy.
 Typically, this includes credit card debt, medical bills, personal loans, some tax liabilities, utility bills, and other unsecured debts.
 Unfortunately, not every kind of debt is dischargeable.
 Debtors are not permitted to eliminate child support obligations, back alimony, criminal restitution, specific taxes, and most student loans.
 You should speak with our experienced King of Prussia bankruptcy attorney to review your debt.

 It is essential to understand the difference between discharging debt through bankruptcy and having your debt forgiven by a creditor.
 When a creditor forgives your debt, it is considered income for tax purposes.
 For example, if you owe $35,000 in medical bills and that debt is forgiven, you will have to claim the amount as income on your tax returns.
 This additional income could result in losing your tax refund or owing money to the government for the tax year.
 When debt is discharged through bankruptcy, there is no tax consequence.
-Therefore, there is a significant advantage if you are discharging a substantial amount of debt through a bankruptcy as opposed to having it forgiven.
+Therefore, there is a significant advantage if you are discharging a substantial amount of debt through bankruptcy as opposed to having it forgiven.

 Automatic Stay